Helsinki cathedral |

 A range of comfortable cabins is available.
 Map of Helsinki showing Silja terminal.

-Viking Line (www.sales.vikingline.com) also operates this route, but only every second day.
+Viking Line (www.sales.vikingline.com) also operates this route.

 Spend day 2 exploring Stockholm.